 No one knows for certain the inspiration for the title, "It Is Well with My Soul."
 The phrase "All is well" was used by Pastor Emile Cook as he lay dying of injuries from the shipwreck.
 It is a common phrase in the King James Version of the Bible, particularly in Jeremiah.

 Following the accident, the Spaffords suffered financial reverses and seemed to be spiritually restless.
 They had three children in quick succession‚--Horatio (1876), who lived only two years, and daughters Bertha (1878) and Grace (1880).

-In 1881, the Spaffords moved to Jerusalem and there began a charitable work with both Jews and Arabs, which has been continued by their descendants.
+In 1881, the Spaffords moved to Jerusalem, and there began charitable work with both Jews and Arabs, which has been continued by their descendants.
 Horatio died in 1888, but Anna continued their work until her death in 1923.
-After the death of her mother, Bertha Spafford Vester carried on with the work begun by her parents.
+After her mother's death, Bertha Spafford Vester carried on with the work begun by her parents.
 In the Jerusalem building that first housed the Spaffords in 1881, the Spafford Children's Center (www.spafford-kids.org) still operates today, serving the physical and mental needs of disadvantaged children of Jerusalem and the West Bank.
 Also, the Spafford family still has a hand in operation of The American Colony Hotel in Jerusalem.